 Through a mix of theory and practical course work, learn to:

 - Understand sentences and frequently used expressions

 - Talk about personal and family information, shopping and employment

-- Communicate simple information on familiar and routine matters
+- Communicate simple and direct exchanges of information on familiar and routine matters

-- Provide a simple description of your background and important information
+- Provide a simple description of your background, immediate environment and matters of immediate need

 DEVELOP YOUR TALENT